gyanendramishra/GL8ADMIN/readme.md

 php artisan serve
 ```

 You're ready to go!
-Visit DS Admin in your browser, and login with:
+Visit GL8ADMIN in your browser, and login with:

 - **Username:** gyanendra.kumar@dotsquares.com
 - **Password:** secret